 Opportunities

-Students are mentored by professional faculty members, whose work has been seen throughout the world, in regional theaters, on Broadway, and internationally.
-Costume design students have access to top theatres throughout the country for internships, summer stock, design, and production opportunities.
+Students receive one-on-one mentoring by professional faculty members, whose work has been seen throughout the world, in regional theaters, on Broadway, and internationally.
+Costume design & production students have access to top theatres throughout the country for internships, summer stock, design, and production opportunities.
+They also see their work in BU School of Theatre productions and have the option to dive into costume production work in off-campus theatre productions.

 Networking through the School of Theatre’s onSET program, where guest artists come to BU and develop shows in our multitude of theatre spaces, giving our students more opportunities to work on a variety of shows.
 Personal design studio spaces are available for students, with inspirational sights nearby – museums and historical sites in Boston that can provide inspiration for costume research.